captionpoint/captionpoint-plays/template/HOMES-POIROT-scratch.md

 ---

 ## HASTINGS:
 I’m not sure that would be proper.
-Strictly speaking, we shouldn’t be here at all without police supervis-INSPECTOR GIRAUD (FROM OFF) Captain Hastings?
+Strictly speaking, we shouldn’t be here at all without police supervis-

+---

+## INSPECTOR GIRAUD:
+(FROM OFF) Captain Hastings?

 ---